Summary

 The impact of diabetes varies between population groups.
 To account for differences in the age structures of these groups, the data presented below is based on age-standardised rates.

-In recent years, the impact of diabetes has been higher among Aboriginal and Torres Strait Islander people, those living in lower socioeconomic areas and those living in remote areas (Figure 3).
+In recent years, the impact of diabetes has been higher among Aboriginal and Torres Strait Islander people, those living in lower socioeconomic areas and those living in remote areas (Figure 2).
 The diabetes prevalence rate was 2.9 times as high among Indigenous Australians as non–Indigenous Australians based on age–standardised self–reported data from the 2018–19 National Aboriginal and Torres Strait Islander Health Survey (ABS 2019b).

 Generally, the impact of diabetes increases with increasing remoteness and socioeconomic disadvantage.
-Deaths related to diabetes were 2.2 times as high in Remote and very remote areas compared with Major cities, and 2.4 times as high in the lowest compared with the highest socioeconomic areas (Figure 3).
+Deaths related to diabetes were 2.2 times as high in Remote and very remote areas compared with Major cities, and 2.4 times as high in the lowest compared with the highest socioeconomic areas (Figure 2).

-Figure 3: Variation in the impact of diabetes between selected population groups
+Figure 2: Variation in the impact of diabetes between selected population groups

 The table shows the age-standardised rate ratios for all diabetes by selected population group.
 Rate ratios are presented for prevalence, hospitalisations, deaths and burden of disease.
-Overall, rates increased for each measure by increasing remoteness and socioeconomic disadvantage while rates were also higher among Indigenous people compared with non-Indigenous people.
+Overall, rates increased for each measure by increasing remoteness and socioeconomic disadvantage while rates were also higher among First Nations people compared with non-Indigenous people.

 Impact of COVID–19